 Get the latest from TODAY

-Kathie Lee Gifford is the co-host of the fourth hour of NBC’s TODAY.
-Gifford joined TODAY in March 2008, and co-hosts the 10 a.m. hour alongside Hoda Kotb.
-Since Gifford and Kotb teamed up, the fourth hour has been hailed as “appointment television” by Entertainment Weekly, and “TODAY’s happy hour” by USA Today.
-In 2010, the TODAY show received the Daytime Emmy for Outstanding Morning Progam.
+Kathie Lee Gifford is the co-host of TODAY's fourth hour, alongside Hoda Kotb.
+Gifford joined TODAY in March 2008.
+Since Gifford and Kotb teamed up, the 10 a.m. hour has been hailed as “appointment television” by Entertainment Weekly and “TODAY’s happy hour” by USA Today.
+In 2010, TODAY received the Daytime Emmy for Outstanding Morning Program.

 Gifford devotes much of her time to humanitarian work, lending her support to several organizations that help abused, neglected, sick and poverty-stricken children.
 Among those charities are Childhelp, which Gifford serves as spokesperson, and the Association to Benefit Children (ABC), which spawned Cassidy’s Place and Cody House in New York City, named after her two children.